Removal of names from ECL: No response to Nawaz, Maryam from ministry

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Nawaz, his daughter and son-in-law stated that they were not involved in corruption, misuse of authority, terrorism or any conspiracy, noting that the accountability court absolved them of corruption allegations levelled by the NAB.
-They further noted that the IHC also suspended the sentences handed to them by an accountability court in Avenfield properties case.
-The petitioners mentioned that none of the courts in the country directed placement of their names on ECL, hence the federal government should review its decision.
+They further noted that the Islamabad High Court also suspended the sentences handed to them by an accountability court in Avenfield properties case.
+The petitioners mentioned that none of the courts in the country directed placement of their names on the ECL, hence the federal government should review its decision and strike them off the list.
+However, the Ministry of Interior has not yet responded to the request.
+Nawaz maintains he would not leave the country without the permission of the accountability court hearing other two references against him.
+He has also assured of his appearance in court hearings.

-Nawaz, his daughter and son-in-law stated that they were not involved in corruption, misuse of authority, terrorism or any conspiracy, noting that the accountability court absolved them of corruption allegations levelled by the NAB.
-They further noted that the IHC also suspended the sentences handed to them by an accountability court in Avenfield properties case.
-The petitioners mentioned that none of the courts in the country directed placement of their names on ECL, hence the federal government should review its decision.
+They further noted that the Islamabad High Court also suspended the sentences handed to them by an accountability court in Avenfield properties case.
+The petitioners mentioned that none of the courts in the country directed placement of their names on the ECL, hence the federal government should review its decision and strike them off the list.
+However, the Ministry of Interior has not yet responded to the request.
+Nawaz maintains he would not leave the country without the permission of the accountability court hearing other two references against him.
+He has also assured of his appearance in court hearings.

 Comments